xzhoulab/DRComparison/algorithms/readme.md

-## DR Methods except DCA
+## DR Methods except DCA, ZIFA, and scScope
-DCA method directly run with bash file, see details in reproducibility folder
+DCA, ZIFA, and scScope DR methods directly run with bash file, see details in reproducibility folder